Yefremov air base

-Yefremov is a military air base in Tula Oblast, Russia.
+Yefremov was a military air base in Tula Oblast, Russia during the 20th century.
 It is located 9 km east of the town of the same name.
-It largely served the interceptor air defense role for the Soviet Air Force.
+It largely served the interceptor air defense role for the Soviet Air Defence Forces.
 The host unit was the 191 IAP (191st Fighter Aviation Regiment).

 The regiment first used the Mikoyan-Gurevich MiG-15 (NATO: Fagot) between 1950 and 1955, then used the Mikoyan-Gurevich MiG-17F (NATO: Fresco) between 1955 and 1961.
 It then operated the Sukhoi Su-9 (NATO: Fishpot) between 1961 and 1965.
 The regiment replaced it in 1965 with the Sukhoi Su-11 (NATO: Fishpot-C) then moved to the Mikoyan-Gurevich MiG-23P (NATO: Flogger-G).

-239th Independent Guards Helicopter Regiment between 1994 and 1998 with the Mil Mi-24 (NATO: Hind).
+Following the dissolution of the Soviet Union, the Russian Air Force assigned the 239th Independent Guards Helicopter Regiment to Yefremov between 1994 and 1998 with the Mil Mi-24 (NATO: Hind).

 The base was reportedly closed in 1998 and the aviation regiment was disbanded.